sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 | Orange | Stale, replay, or malformed denial |
 | White | Provider, network, boundary, or execution path unavailable |

-LED output is an endpoint rendering mechanism.
+The LED displays the result returned through the tested path.
 It is not the source of authority.

-## Baseline Test 1: Three Accepted Outcomes
+## Baseline Test: Three Accepted Outcomes

 Launcher: